pjflanagan/tasty-but-too-close/README.md

 # Tasty But Too Close

-This is an Instagram project focused on bringing users even closer to the Tasty videos they love.
+This is an [Instagram account](https://www.instagram.com/tasty_but_too_close/) focused on bringing users even closer to the Tasty videos they love.

 ## How To